Wireless internet cards and modems.

 The need for mobility is driven by the fact that even though people may move from one place to another, they need to constantly have access computers and be able to work remotely.
 Due to this need there have been developments in a range of products that are tailored at making the aspect of remote working possible.
 The first thing was the introduction of portable computers (laptops and notebooks).
 The other thing that was required was an internet connection to be able to facilitate the access of resources from a remote location hence the need for wireless internet cards and modems.

-Most laptops are currently being designed to have their own inbuilt wireless internet cards.
+Most laptops are currently being designed to have their own built-in wireless internet cards.
 These cards are used to access the internet through the provision of a wireless access point.
 Manufacturers have also produced these can so that they can be use by the normal desktop computers.
 To add to these are the modems that are being produced by different network providers in order to use the cell phone networks in order to deliver the internet connections to people with computers.
 These two inventions have really helped in making people have more access to the internet at any place hence promoting outsourcing and remote working.

 The wireless internet cards and modems enable also for individuals to connect to wireless networks.
 As long as the user computer has a wireless internet card and they are close and within range of a wireless access point, then they can access the network and share resources and information with other authorized user that are also within the coverage range.